 Write your own tests!

 Throughout the exercises of PRC1, you have become acquainted with the value of tests: You have a way of checking if your code is any good without having to test each and every part manually.
-You clicked on the nice TMC button in NetBeans and then you could see which parts of your code worked, and which didn’t.
-There is a catch though: Out there in the real world, there won’t be any NetBeans button doing that magic for you, nor will some teacher or school provide the tests for you, so you will be on your own.
+You clicked on the nice TestMyCode (TMC) button in Visual Studio Code (VSC) and then you could see which parts of your code worked, and which didn’t.
+There is a catch though: Out there in the real world, there won’t be any button doing that magic for you, nor will some teacher or school provide the tests for you, so you will be on your own.

 But fret not!
 Writing tests is typically much simpler than writing the actual code.
-At least, it is when you follow a basic set of steps:
+At least it is, when you know the anatomy of a test:

-3. Assert or Ensure that the observable result(s) is/are as expected.
+- Assert that the observable result(s) is/are as expected

-4. If it says boom, then at least you learned something ….
+Finally, if a test says boom, then at least you learned something …

 Topics week 1